LindySez | Recipes

 Add the red wine and reduce by half.

 • Return the ribs to the pan along with any accumulated juice; add the bay leaf and beef broth, making sure the ribs are completely covered.
 If not, add additional water until they are.
-Bring to a simmer then put into a 325º F oven and cook, covered, until very tender, about 2 ½ hours (could also be made in a pressure cooker, cook for about 1 hour.)
+Bring to a simmer then put into a 325º F oven and cook, covered, until very tender, about 2 ½ hours.
+See notes for additional cooking methods.

 • Place the ribs on a plate and surround with the sauce.
 Garnish with a bit of chopped parsley.